EliaFantini/WGAN-learns-the-distributon-of-a-MoG/README.md

 - **Answers.pdf**: pdf with the answers and plots to the assignment of the course

-- **Exercise instructions.py**: pdf with the questions of the assignment of the course
+- **Exercise instructions.pdf**: pdf with the questions of the assignment of the course

 ## 🛠 Skills
 Python, Pytorch, Matplotlib.
 Machine learning, Wasserstein Generative Adversarial Network (WGAN) implementation, minimax problems, implementation of both weights clipping and Spectral Normalization for Lipschitz constrained minimization.